jtdaugherty/mathblog/README.md

 mathblog supports inline scripts for rendering function graphs.
 Right now, mathblog supports Gnuplot and the TikZ / pgfplots LaTeX packages.
-Set the 'eqBackend' configuration option (see above) to choose a backend.
+Set the appropriate configuration option (see above) to enable a backend.

 Gnuplot